On weight and variance uncertainty in neural networks for regression tasks: Introduction

 \section{Introduction}

-Bayesian Neural Networks (BNNs) have been introduced and {comprehensively} discussed by many authors (among others see \cite{Neal1992,Bishop1997}).
+Bayesian Neural Networks (BNNs) have been introduced and comprehensively discussed by many authors (among others see \cite{Neal1992,Bishop1997}).
 BNNs are suitable for modeling uncertainty by considering values of the parameters that might not be learned by the available data.
 This is achieved by randomizing unknown parameters, such as weights and biases while incorporating prior knowledge.
-Such an approach naturally regularizes the model and helps prevent overfitting, a common challenge in neural networks (NNs).
+Such an approach naturally regularizes the model and helps prevent overfitting, a common challenge in neural networks.
+Recently, other approaches such as heuristic shrinkage penalized methods have also been proposed to address the regression problems in deep neural networks \cite{Behzadi2025}.
 The BNNs can also be considered as a suitable and more reliable alternative to ensemble learning methods \cite{Price2023}, including bagging and boosting of the neural networks.

 The primary objective in {the BNNs} is to estimate the posterior distribution of the parameters.
 However, obtaining the exact posterior is often infeasible due to the integrals' intractability.
 Thus, it is necessary to use approximation techniques for the posterior density.
 One common approach is the Markov Chain Monte Carlo (MCMC), including the Metropolis-Hastings algorithm \cite{Hastings1970}, which generates samples from the posterior distribution by constructing a Markov chain, typically of first orders.